Computational-Plant-Science/SMART/README.md

    python3 /opt/smart/core/trait_extract_parallel_demo.py -p /$host_path/SMART/sample_test/ `

 ```
-Results will be generated in the same input folder, however, user can specify the output folder by adding "-r /path/to/output/folder"
+Results will be generated in the same input folder, however, the user can specify the output folder by adding "-r /path/to/output/folder"

-Default input image type as jpg, can be changed by adding parameter such as " -ft png".
+The default input image type jpg, can be changed by adding a parameter such as " -ft png".

 E.g.